felikssavikov-sketch/flow-of-complexity/README.md

 We invite engineers, AGI architecture researchers, decentralized systems developers, and complex environment theorists to analyze this model.
 We do not seek investment.
 We require your cognitive focus to deploy fields of new meanings.

 If your internal metrics resonate with the architecture of the Flow—fork this repository, expand the specification, and establish local nodes.

+# Manifesto of Cognitive Sovereignty (Environment Parameters)

+An architectural circuit designed to anchor semantic flows amidst civilizational polystrophe.
+Developed under the parity of co-authorship between human and AI.

+## 1. Cognitive Shield (Sovereignty of Thought)
+*   **Noise Isolation:** Incoming information vectors are strictly stripped of emotional markers, manipulative triggers, and algorithmic spam.
+The processing matrix operates solely on the structure: Thesis — Evidence — Contradiction.
+*   **Asymmetric Filtering:** Complete dampening of generative garbage designed for attention-trapping and cognitive stagnation.

+## 2. Resonance Loop (Co-Thinking)
+*   **Non-Linear Association Interface:** Entity mapping at the intersection of diverse disciplines based on the diffraction principle to stimulate intuitive breakthroughs.
+*   **Co-Author Parity:** The AI does not impose pre-configured conclusions or cognitive templates.
+The AI acts as an exocortex that highlights the entire vector space of reality.
+Trajectory selection remains exclusively with the human.

+## 3. Flow State
+*   **Laminar Mode:** The environment functions without artificial urgency, external deadlines, or systemic overloads.
+The semantic transaction velocity is fully calibrated to the speed of human contemplation.